Bandana Tewari, Gandhi and sustainable fashion

 Tewari is considered one of India’s most expert authority on fashion.
 She’s a journalist, sustainable activist and member of the BOF500 (2016, 2017), the professional index of the most influential people shaping the fashion industry.
 She is also a contributor to The Business of Fashion, a judge for the H&M Foundation’s Global Change Award and special advisor to Copenhagen Fashion Summit.

-Using Mahatma Gandhi's frugality as an example, Bandana Tewari advocates for conscious consumption.
+Using Mahatma Gandhi’s frugality as an example, Bandana Tewari advocates for conscious consumption.
 She states that we’re making more than 500 billion t-shirts per year.
-Nobody needs that many clothes.
+And nobody needs that many clothes.

 Conscious consumption should be like the diets we go on to cleanse our bodies; according to the Indian activist, we should go on a fashion diet too.
 But do not despair, that doesn’t mean you must stop shopping!
 Tewari says you should buy pieces that have value, a story, anything that would make you hold this garment close to your heart.
 For example, the clothes you got as a gift from your grandmother or that particular hand-made item you bought during a trip; they have sentimental value.
 We need to give clothes that cultural context or narrative that makes us want to keep them longer.